Klizzy/MMM-Vrr/README.md

 ## Feedback

-Its my first Open Source Project, so it would be nice if you share your experience with this module with me <a href="mailto:steven.zemelka@gmail.com">steven.zemelka@gmail.com</a>!
+It's my first Open Source Project, so it would be nice if you share your experience with this module with me <a href="mailto:steven.zemelka@gmail.com">steven.zemelka@gmail.com</a>!
 Feel free to suggest additional features and / or improvements.

 ## Changelog